-I can see, too, by your very presence that you do not adhere to the rather wistful philosophy of the late Douglas MacArthur that "old soldiers fade away."

-While I am a great admirer of General MacArthur I do not necessarily agree with this philosophy, nor do I really believe he did as he was in his seventies when he made this statement.
-I believe rather that those of you here today adhere to the philosophy that after retirement the "rest of your life can be the best of your life."
+I can see by your very presence that you do not adhere to the philosophy of General MacArthur that "old soldiers fade away".
+Although I am a great admirer of General MacArthur, I do not agree with this philosophy, nor do I really believe he did since he was in his seventies and going strong when he made this statement.
+I believe rather that those of you here today adhere to the philosophy that after retirement the "rest of your life can be the best of your life".

 Too often, our senior citizens will not lend their talents.
-But it is obvious that you want to participate, to be involved, to accept responsibility .. to be a voice, and by your action to be heard.
+But it is obvious that you want to participate, to be involved, to accept responsibility, to be a voice, and by your action to be heard.
+I hope the Democratic Party is giving you that opportunity.

 And, there are enough of you to be heard.
 At the time of the 1970 census, there were approximately 20 million people 65 years of age and over.
 Twenty million is enough to populate the 21 smallest states combined, and life expectancy keeps climbing.
 Imagine during the Revolutionary Period the age expectancy was 37 years old for men and 35 for women.
 Now, a man 37 years old is in his prime.

-So, you see, if because of retirement at 65, you suddenly decide that you are old and useless and have nothing else to contribute and you are merely going to "fade away" you are not living out your entire life - you have lived just a portion of it.
+So, you see, if because of retirement at 65 you suddenly decide that you are old and useless and have nothing else to contribute and you are merely going to "fade away", you are not living out your entire life - you have lived just a portion of it.

 And we need you - we need you to jog us to the fact that you are there and a force that should be listened to.
-You have needs that should be met as the youth of our nation should be listened to and provided for.